ytrqua3/music-prefernce-country-classification/README.md

   - also it would be a hastle to connect the glue job to dynamodb through DynamicFrames
   - lambda function api_handler.py is just dumping the json and checking the input before invoking the sagemaker endpoint
   - stuck with a dependency problem where scikit learn framework needs a lower version of numpy but requirements.txt did not specify it and pulled numpy>2 so the setup broke
-  - the final api call:
+  - the final api call using postman:

 ![api](https://github.com/ytrqua3/music-prefernce-country-classification/blob/edff449dac40e3291046204813eeccf906498ed3/api-result.PNG)